NatanelRichey/TheraBot/README.md

-# TheraBot: Therapy Transcript Processing Framework
+# TheraBot: DBT Therapy Chatbot

-A comprehensive framework for processing and structuring therapy transcripts into training data for AI models, with a focus on privacy and ethical data handling.
+A complete AI-powered Dialectical Behavior Therapy (DBT) chatbot with web interface, trained on 173,145+ therapy dialogue exchanges.
+Features a comprehensive data processing framework for creating training data from real therapy sessions, with a focus on privacy and ethical AI development.

 ## 🚨 Privacy & Ethics Notice